EvidentSecurity/esp-sdk-java/docs/UserAttributionsApi.md

 <a name="update"></a>
 # **update**
-> ExternalAccount update(externalAccountId, cloudtrailName, include)
+> ExternalAccount update(externalAccountId, include, cloudtrailName)

 Update the user attributions on an external account